In the Land of Blood and Honey: Plagiarism suit

 In September 2011, the Bosnian Croat author Josip Knežević, a.k.a.
 James J. Braddock, accused Jolie of plagiarizing his story Slamanje duše (The Soul Shattering), which was published in December 2007.
 He claimed to have made repeated attempts to contact the film's producers during the production phase, but they ignored him.
 He then announced his intention to sue Jolie.
 On 2 December 2011, he filed a lawsuit against Jolie, GK Films, FilmDistrict, Scout Film (a production company based in Bosnia), and producer Edin Šarkić before the U.S. District Court in Chicago that has jurisdiction over Northern Illinois.

 Asked to comment during an interview with Los Angeles Times, Jolie dismissed Knežević's claims: "It's par for the course.
 It happens on almost every film.
 There are many books and documentaries that I did pull from, such as work by journalists Peter Maas and Tom Gjelten.
 It's a combination of many people's stories.
 But that particular book I've never seen."

-In July 2012 the case was transferred to the District Court with jurisdiction over Central California.
+In July 2012, the case was transferred to the District Court with jurisdiction over Central California.
 On 29 March 2013, judge Dolly Gee ruled that no breach of copyright had occurred thus deciding in favor of Jolie, concluding that the two stories were not similar because "Blood and Honey is primarily a story of betrayal, revenge and tragedy with little or no hope, while Slamanje duše focuses on family, love and strength". adding that "although Blood and Honey is also a story of love, it highlights the complications of romantic love during wartime", that "Braddock could not have invented the concept of rape as a war crime", and that similarities are not strong enough particularly in light of the fact that those overlapping concepts are commonplace in books and films depicting war".

 Braddock appealed the decision, filing a motion with the United States Court of Appeals for the Ninth Circuit on 11 March 2014.
 The case was decided in 2017 with the Ninth Circuit siding with Jolie.

 Reaction

 Critics expressed mixed feelings after viewing a trailer for the film.
 Christiane Amanpour, a journalist who covered the Bosnian War for CNN, introduced the film at its New York premiere on December 5, 2011, calling it "remarkable and courageous".
 The premiere after-party was held on The Standard hotel's rooftop and was co-sponsored by the US foreign policy think tank Council on Foreign Relations (of which Jolie has been a member since July 2007) and Women for Women International, a women's rights organization.
 The film's script consultant, General Wesley Clark, was also at the premiere, calling the film "incredible."

-Washington Post columnist Richard Cohen praised the film, seeing it as an indictment of the hesitant American reaction to the atrocities Serbs committed against Bosniaks in Bosnia as well as an endorsement of American interventionism such as the 2011 Libyan civil war.
+Washington Post columnist Richard Cohen praised the film, seeing it as an indictment of the hesitant American reaction to the atrocities Serbs committed against Bosniaks in Bosnia and Herzegovina as well as an endorsement of American interventionism such as the 2011 Libyan civil war.